 Advancing Health Equity Recommendations

 The 2014 Advancing Health Equity in Minnesota: Report to the Legislature includes a set of recommendations for advancing health equity in Minnesota.
 These recommendations are based on feedback from a wide range of Minnesota communities, the experiences of other states, and a review of existing resources.
 These recommendations are directed toward the Minnesota Department of Health (MDH) and a broad set of partners including state and local governments, community partners, other state agencies, the health care sector and organizations across Minnesota.
-Below is a summary of the recommendations, for the detailed recommendations see Chapter 2, page 29 of the Advancing Health Equity in Minnesota: Report to the Legislature.
+Below is a summary of the recommendations, for the detailed recommendations see Chapter 2, page 29 of the Advancing Health Equity in Minnesota: Report to the Legislature, 2014 (PDF).

 1. Advance health equity through a health in all policies approach across all sectors.